Cyberwarfare: China

 While China continues to be held responsible for a string of cyber-attacks on a number of public and private institutions in the United States, India, Russia, Canada, and France, the Chinese government denies any involvement in cyber-spying campaigns.
-The administration maintains the position that China is not the threat but rather the victim of an increasing number of cyber-attacks.
+The administration maintains the position that China is also victim to an increasing number of cyber-attacks.
 Most reports about China's cyber warfare capabilities have yet to be confirmed by the Chinese government.